 She’s probably a liberal, bro!
 60-year-old conservative chicks who don’t even get periods anymore like Ann Coulter are so much hotter bro!
 My girlfriend is way better looking, bro!

-- (1) Your girlfriend not better looking.
+- (1) Your girlfriend is definitely NOT better-looking than Marisa.
 And I think you know that.

 Best case scenario

 The odds of Marisa and I living happily ever after are virtually nil.

 Here’s the only scenario in which I see it happening: